 My first book novel is Conjuring The Infinite.
 It is a dark tale of madness, magick, and murder.
 I said in a press release that each page was “soaked in blood and Irn-Bru” – which sounds good, if a little grotty.
 Think of this book as Tracy Beaker in league with evil spirits.

 My second novel is Endless Empress.
 Described by one reviewer as ‘sick and unreadable’, I was delighted with that review.
 Honestly, it made my year.
 The book, however, is unreadable.
 Not accidentally.
 I wanted to write the weirdest book for young people ever, but it was maybe too difficult to enjoy.

-Kirkland’s third novel for Strident Publishing is called North of Porter.
+Strident Publishing took me on again for North of Porter.
 It’s about a teenage boy (with a Dolce & Gabbana handbag) who takes on a serial killer in a small town.
-It isn’t based on Kirkland’s actual life.
+It isn’t based on my actual life.

-Glowglass, his latest weird book for young readers, is about a porridge massacre and a girl with a dream of being popular at her new school.
-But because she’s in a Kirkland Ciccone novel, it all ends in violence and madness.
+Glowglass, my latest weird book for young readers, is about a porridge massacre and a girl with a dream of being popular at her new school.
+But because she’s in one of my books, it all ends in violence and madness.
 Sorry about that.

 I’ve been working on two novels for adults.
 They’re getting there, thank goodness.